 "It can be argued that the presence of what are in a slightly old-fashioned terminology called virtues in fact plays a significant role in the operation of the economic system" (Arrow, 1972).
-Virtues (Prudence, Courage, Temperance, The purpose of this paper is to find ways to encourage companies to become more socially responsible
+Virtues (Prudence, Courage, Temperance,

-Transcendence) are benchmarks to act properly, in addition to having positive effects on everyone.
+The purpose of this paper is to find ways to encourage companies to become more socially responsible Transcendence) are benchmarks to act properly, in addition to having positive effects on everyone.
 They are present in our daily lives, as they are in the economy and in businesses For instance, customers expect companies to produce quality products and services.
 In addition, they expect good manners, respect, fairness, patience, problem resolution, commitment, self-control, excellence, gratitude, etc. Thus, customers expect companies to possess virtues.
 Since behavior is contagious, rewarding and encouraging ethical behavior in a company will spread quickly throughout the organization.
 This in turn will create positive, supportive, engaged and safe work environments, which help innovation and creativity flourish, as well as boosting customer satisfaction.
 However, the opposite is also true.
 The educational institutions should also promote virtues among their students to enhance their well-being, as well as to prepare them to contribute to the labor market and to society.
+Nevertheless, news of unethical ded into the company's culture.
+Businesses should be committed to promoting virtues amongst all their employees, spilling over to the rest of their stakeholders.
+In addition, Ariely and his team at Duke University conducted several experiments to measure honesty among college students.
+The volunteers were given money for each correct answer in the different tests they took.
+Ariely's findings showed that most people are a little bit dishonest sometimes.
+However, there are two measures that can be put in place to reduce dishonesty, which should be implemented in every organization (in business, in politics, in schools, etc.):

 Nevertheless, news of unethical behavior in the business world is constantly leaking.
 Major financial and economic scandals make headlines far too often.
-Thus, virtues should be nourished, encouraged, monitored and embedded into the company's culture.
-Businesses should be committed to promoting virtues amongst all their employees, spilling over to the rest of their stakeholders.
+Thus, virtues should be nourished, encouraged, monitored and embed-